Juxtap0se/password_analyzer/README.md

     5. Use of special characters [!-?]

 ## Tools used
-Being my first time doing something like thise I used multiple sources to ensure I am doing it correct.
+Being my first time doing something like this I used multiple sources to ensure I am doing it correct.
 As well as helping me understand what I am doing, along with a bit of stumbling around in the dark.
 ChatGPT (Ensuring I understand the code I'm writing) StackOverflow (Checking any potential errors I encountered to better understand them) YouTube (Any additional info)